 The American Governors General abandoned the plan to reconstruct the old Palacio at Intramuros.
 Instead, they continued to improve and enlarge Malacañan Palace, buying up more land, reclaiming more of the Pasig River, raising the ground level (to keep above flood waters), changing wood to concrete, and beautifying the interiors with hardwood panelling and magnificent chandeliers.

 In 1920, the Executive Building was constructed by Governor General Francis Burton Harrison.
-Till then, the Governor General had to commute daily to his office at the Ayuntamiento Building, now still a ruin at one side of Plaza Roma, by the Manila Cathedral.
+Till then, the Governor General had to commute daily to his office at the Ayuntamiento Building.
 Gov. Gen. Leonard Wood was the last chief executive to hold office in Intramuros and the first in Malacañan Palace.
 Gov. Gen. Dwight Davis (1929-32) notably extensively rebuilt the Palace itself.

 Malacañan Palace during the Commonwealth